trvlprogrammer/glassdoor_scraper/README.md

 Glassdor scrapper using flask
-check collection folder for postman file
+Check collection folder for postman collection file

 How to setup :
 1. Install python 3